Derazhnia: History

+On 30 July 1919 a battle between the Ukrainian Galician Army and Bolshevik forces took place in Derazhnia.
+In autumn of the same year the area another battle between the army of the Ukrainian People's Republic and the Whites.

 Under Soviet rule starting 1922, the region's economy improved.
 Electricity, schools, roads and other infrastructure were built.
 Several kolkhozi (collective farms) were established nearby.
 In the early 1930s, pressure from the government to collectivize and the needs of private peasants resulted in severe food shortages that resulted in famines throughout Ukraine.
+In 1932 Derazhnia had a population of approximately 5,000 inhabitants.

 In World War II, Derazhnia fell to Nazi forces during Operation Barbarossa on July 11, 1941, after heavy fighting.
 It remained in Nazi hands until it was liberated by Soviet troops on March 25, 1944.
 The rail station was fortified by the Nazis while the railway was used to help supply the front.
 Jews from Derazhnia and nearby towns were concentrated into Derazhnia Ghetto.
 Included were about 200 Roma (Gypsies) from nearby Vovkovyntsi.
 On September 20, 1942, about 4,000 people were shot - the entire Jewish community perished.

 During the Cold War, a field of intercontinental ballistic missile silos operated by the Soviet Strategic Rocket Forces existed near the town.
 This missile field was similar to the one at Pervomaisk and was the subject of intense negotiation during SALT II.

 Until 18 July 2020, Derazhnia was the administrative center of Derazhnia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Khmelnytskyi Oblast to three.
 The area of Derazhnia Raion was merged into Khmelnytskyi Raion.

 Demographics

 In 2001, Derazhnia had a population of 10,437, which decreased to 9,772 in 2022.
 In terms of ethnicity, the population is almost entirely Ukrainian, while only marginal Russian, Polish and Belarusian minorities reside in the town.
 The exact ethnic composition according to the 2001 Ukrainian census was as follows:

+In terms of religious affiliation, local Ukrainian inhabitants belong mainly to the Ukrainian Orthodox Church.

+Economy

+Derazhnia Milk Plant is one of key enterprises in the city.
+Local Sugar Factory was 5th largest in Ukraine, defunct from the late 1990s - early 21st century.
+There are also chemical and brickworks industries.
+Historically, Derazhnia has been an area of peat production.